 The Configuration dialog box contains four tabs: Core, Sources, Visuals, and Tools.
 On each tab, select a category and then click Properties to view configuration settings.

 The following table lists the options that are available for each category on every pane.

 |Pane||Option Category||Option Descriptions|

 Display the full source path in the title bar check box — Select to display the full path to the video data source in the title bar.
 By default, Movie Player displays a shortened name in the title bar.

 Open message log menu — Specify when the Message log window opens.
 You can use the Message log window to debug issues with video playback.
 By default, the window only opens for failure messages.

-box — Select to make keyboard shortcut keys aware of your playback
+— Select to make keyboard shortcut keys aware of your playback mode

 Recently used sources list parameter — Specifies the number of sources listed in the File menu.